 #3 Love fades along the way:

 It is a reality that love doesn’t last forever like it is portrayed in romance movies and novels.
 Your spouse will not love you unconditionally till eternity.
-You won’t love your spouse continuously till the end.
+You won’t love your spouse continuously until the end.

 Along the line, the unconditional love will fade and then the fights will begin… So, you need more than just love to get married to someone.
 You need communication, trust, endurance, forgiveness, patience and an open mind to have a successful marriage.

-In the end, you may not love each other unconditionally like you did earlier but you will be each other’s life companion.
+In the end, you may not love each other unconditionally as you did earlier but you will be each other’s life companion.
 It may be a bumpy road full of thorns but you will have a friend to hold your hand throughout the journey.
 And that’s what really matters in a successful marriage.

 #4 Passion fizzles out too:

 If love can fade, what chance does hot steamy passion stand?
 A few years of hot romance and sizzling passion may leave you breathless but 10 years into your marriage you will realize how less passionate your union will be.